TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/ProjectInformation.rst

 Bugs and Known Issues
 -----------------------------------

-Say where bugs can be reported / followed onto the `Bug Tracker`_
+Say where bugs can be reported / followed up.
+Is it a `Bug Tracker`_?
+Use this section for informing about any type of of problem that are not necessarily named in the bug tracker such as performance issues, ...

 .. _Bug Tracker: http://forge.typo3.org/projects/typo3v4-official_extension_template/issues

-Use this section for important warnings related performance issues or any other problem types that are not named in the bug tracker.

 To Do
 -----------